AccessKey network ACL policy

 FAQ

-You can use the audit logs in ActionTrail to query and analyze the source IP addresses from past successful calls.
-The steps are as follows:
+You can use audit logs from ActionTrail to query and analyze the source IP addresses of past successful API calls.
+Use one of the following methods:

-• If you have configured a trail to deliver events to Log Service (SLS): In the ActionTrail console, go to the Trails page, open the trail details, and click the Logstore name to open the Log Service console.
-You can then search for the previous source IP addresses (event.sourceIpAddress) or VPC IDs (event.vpcId) for a specific AccessKey (field event.userIdentity.accessKeyId).
-For more information, see Query events in the SLS or OSS console.
+• If you configured trail delivery to Log Service (SLS): In the ActionTrail console, on the Trails page, open the trail details and click the SLS Logstore name to go to the Log Service console.
+You can then run a search query to aggregate historical source IP addresses (event.sourceIpAddress) and VPC IDs (event.vpcId) for a specified AccessKey (field event.userIdentity.accessKeyId).
+For more information, see Query events in the Log Service or OSS console.

 * | SELECT "event.userIdentity.accessKeyId" AS access_key_id, "event.sourceIpAddress" AS source_ip_address, "event.vpcId" AS vpc_id FROM log WHERE "event.userIdentity.accessKeyId" = 'LTAI****************'

-• If you have not configured a trail to deliver events to Log Service (SLS): In the ActionTrail console, go to the AccessKey Audit page, enter an AccessKey ID, and view the source IP address of each cloud service call in the call records.
+• If you have not configured trail delivery: In the ActionTrail console, on the AccessKey Audit page, enter the AccessKey ID and then view the source IP address for each cloud service in the call records.
 For more information, see Query AccessKey logs.

 ActionTrail can query only supported cloud service audit events.
-For data events that are not supported by ActionTrail, you need to use the native audit features of the corresponding cloud service.
+For data events that are not supported by ActionTrail, you need to use the native audit features of the corresponding cloud services to query them.

 Query network configurations